Written by Harriet Paterson. Photos by Tommy Trenchard

 Abbé Michel Kabongenaje walks to church in the Ebola-hit town of Mambasa, DRC.
 Photo by Tommy Trenchard / Caritas

-Bring comfort and hope this Christmas to communities torn apart by crisis.
+Bring comfort and hope to communities torn apart by crisis.

 “In sharing their suffering, I feel filled with new energy to protect life in the face of the epidemic.”